-Furthermore, Arkansas is known for its geographical diversity stemming from the river valleys of the Arkansas and Mississippi rivers.
+Furthermore, Arkansas is known for its geographical diversity stemming from the valleys of the Arkansas and Mississippi rivers.
 Plus, their many tributaries.

 The mountains, associated bluffs, forests, and lakes combined with the temperate weather mean this state has plenty for outdoor lovers.